t0mm4rx/Collective_OHGJ_Game/README.md

 # Collective_OHGJ_Game
 A "Collective" game made by a comunity for a comunity.

-Devs:
-  - t0m
-  - DevilLime
-  - HellowPixl

-Artists:
-  - t0m
-  - HellowPixl

 TODO:
   - Improve Engine